 Don’t be shocked if your flight attendant offers you a rice meal on a Manila flight for breakfast.
 Filipinos like rice!
 Meal options vary depending on the destination.
 However, there are also other meal options available.

 Don’t blame the flight attendant for waking you up for the main meal service.
 Your body clock may be at night time, but it’s morning at your destination.
 They WILL wake you up to eat.
 Company policy!
 Plus you paid for it!

 There will be instances where it may be their fault, but they still deserve respect from us.
 Remember, the same flight attendant whom you blame will be the same one who will save your life in case of emergency.

-Disclaimer: Again services mentioned above don’t apply to all airlines.
+Disclaimer: Again services mentioned above do not apply to all airlines.
 I only shared what I know based on my experience.

 What are your thoughts?
 Have you consciously or unconsciously blame flight attendants when it is clearly not their fault?
 What other instances can you think of?

 Pin this post!📌

 Booking a Flight.
 When finding cheap flights, we try a combination of search engines to ensure we’re not missing out on the best deals.
 We use SkyScanner, Expedia, Kiwi.com, Kayak, and Google Flights, then compare them to the prices shown on the airlines’ website.

 Booking Accommodation.
 We prefer staying in hotels.
 Booking.com is our favorite when it comes to finding the cheapest rate.
 Again, it won’t hurt to check the hotel’s main website.
 They usually offer discounts for booking directly with them.
 For last-minute booking, check out HotelTonight.
 There are also other types of accommodation like Airbnb, hostel (Hostelworld has the largest inventory), and Couchsurfing.